Dataquay::Node Class Reference

 Static Public Member Functions

-static Node fromVariant (QVariant v)
+static Node fromVariant (const QVariant &v)

 Convert a QVariant to a Node.